 The dry season from June to October sees balloons take off over the Western and Northern Serengeti in search of wildlife.
 The migration is mobile and a level of luck is involved in catching a glimpse of the wide-open plains swathed in antelope.

-The best and most popular time to visit East Africa and Tanzania specifically is generally from mid-June to October.
+The most popular time to visit Tanzania is generally from mid-June to October.
 As East Africa’s dry season, this time of year has the most predictable weather and provides ideal safari conditions.

 While early mornings and evenings might be cold, the temperature during this season is fairly predictable.
 Thermometer readings are often around 23°C/73°F, reaching a high of 28°C/82°F in the coastal areas.

 When visiting Tanzania and Kenya, the dry landscapes are transformed into a lush, green wonderland in the wet season.
 Temperatures increase during this period and usually range between 24°C/75°F and 27°C/81°F, reaching highs of 30°C/86°F along the coast.